joannahard/Genome_Biology_2019/README.md

 ### The conda environments

 We have used conda environments to set up the software framework needed to perform the analyses (https://docs.conda.io).
-The required conda-packages are listed in pipeline-spcific `requirements.yaml` file (see below).
+The required conda-packages are listed in pipeline-spcific (see below) `requirements.yaml/txt` files

 NB!
 GATK cannot be installed completely from bioconda since it requires a license.
 Therefore you have to download GATK (v3.6 or which ever is